Whenever a homework file is handed in, please label it in the following manner:

 • Make the most of the depth of field and focal length possibilities that Maya offers.
 Remember, these are attributes that can and should be keyed!

-Also, hand in a 20 - 60 second fly through animation of the space rendered at full resolution.
+Also, hand in a 1 to 3 minute fly through animation of the space rendered at full resolution.

 It is absolutely essential to make sure that you start rendering your animation tests early and the final high resolution version should be sent to render with great care!